-SCHEDULE 2 COUNCIL'S COVENANTS
+COUNCIL'S COVENANTS

-- The Council covenants with the Owners to use all sums received from the Owners under the terms of this Deed for purposes specified in this Deed for which they are to be paid or for such other purposes for the benefit of the Development as the Owners and the Council shall agree in writing PROVIDED THAT the Council may in any event spend up to 5 (five) per cent of the sums on the costs of implementing and monitoring compliance with this Deed which sum shall not include the legal costs incurred in drawing up this Deed. - The Council will (so far as it is lawfully and reasonably able to so do) upon the written request of the Owners and payment of reasonable administrative costs at any time after each or all of the obligations of the Owners under this Deed have been performed or otherwise discharged issue written confirmation of such performance or discharge and will effect forthwith the cancellation of all entries in the Register of Local Land Charges or if such cancellation is for any reason impossible to secure thereon a note of such performance or discharge in respect of this Deed. - 3 The Council covenants with the Owners that on written request by the Owners or the party that actually paid the sum it will pay to the Owners or the party that actually paid the sum such amount of any payment made by the Owners to the Council under this Deed which has not been spent or any part of them that remains unexpended or uncommitted to the Owners in accordance the provisions of this Deed within five years of the date of receipt by the Council of such payment together with any Interest accrued on the amount that has not been spent. - 4 For the avoidance of doubt the sums or any part of them shall be deemed to have been committed if the Council has entered into any contract or given any undertaking (whether enforceable at law or otherwise) the performance or fulfilment of which will require the Council to expend such sums in the future.
+- 1. The Council covenants with the Owner to use all sums received from the Owner under the terms of this Deed for purposes specified in this Deed for which they are to be paid or for such other purposes for the benefit of the Development as the Owner and the Council shall agree PROVIDED THAT the Council may in any event spend up to 5 (five) per cent of the sums on the costs of implementing and monitoring compliance with this Deed which sum shall not include the legal costs incurred in drawing up this Deed. - 2.
+The Council will (so far as it is lawfully and reasonably able to so do) upon the written request of the Owner and payment of reasonable administrative costs at any time after each or all of the obligations of the Owner under this Deed have been performed or otherwise discharged issue written confirmation of such performance or discharge and will effect forthwith the cancellation of all entries in the Register of Local Land Charges or if such cancellation is for any reason impossible to secure thereon a note of such performance or discharge in respect of this Deed. - 3.
+The Council covenants with the Owner that on written request by the Owner or the party that actually paid the sum it will pay to the Owner or the party that actually paid the sum such amount of any payment (excluding any sums paid by the Council to TfL) made by the Owner to the Council under this Deed which has not been spent or any part of them that remains unexpended or uncommitted to the Owner in accordance the provisions of this Deed within five years of the date of receipt by the Council of such payment together with any Interest accrued on the amount that has not been spent.

-5 The Council covenants with the Mortgagee that on written request by the Mortgagee it will confirm the amount of all sums received by the Council pursuant to the obligations in this Deed.
+- 4. For the avoidance of doubt the sums or any part of them shall be deemed to have been committed if the Council has entered into any contract or given any undertaking (whether enforceable at law or otherwise) the performance or fulfilment of which will require the Council to expend such sums in the future. - 5.
+The Council shall (excluding any sums paid by the Council to TfL) on written request by the Owner or the party that actually paid the sum provide to the Owner such evidence as the Owner shall reasonably require in order to confirm the expenditure of the sums paid by the Owner under this Deed.